A Dynamic Matching Framework for Faster Child Adoptions: V Conclusion

 Child welfare systems lack organized attempts to centralize placement assignments for children.
 Previous efforts to construct match recommendation systems have not gone as hoped, yet the area still seems to hold significant promise to be an arena for market design, and many economists have studied adjacent problems to improve outcomes for children.
 We show that the 109 thousand children waiting for adoption in the United States, and certainly many more abroad, could have permanent homes---now.
 Nevertheless, even with centralization, matchmakers must choose carefully between mechanisms that prioritize different goals.
-Dynamically envy-free and patience-free mechanisms almost always increase the number of placements and decrease waiting costs, but some come at the price of slightly lower non-disruption rates for adoptions and a large number of homes that never receive placement offers.
-We offer at least one mechanism---HEDA---that consistently has low waste, more or as many placements as other mechanisms, and good non-disruption outcomes.
-It is also strategy-proof, meaning that it prevents incentives for homes that can care for high-needs or older children to report that they cannot.
+Patience-free mechanisms always increase the number of placements and decrease waiting costs in our simulations.
+Strictly non-wasteful mechanisms emphasize proposing all possible placements, but they come at the price of lower persistence for adoptions, less placements for vulnerable children, and less placements overall.
+We offer at least one mechanism---HEDA---that increases adoptions, generates low to moderate waste, and satisfies strategy-proofness, meaning that it prevents incentives for homes that can care for high-needs or older children to report that they cannot.

-As this paper develops, we intend to sketch an implementation strategy for our mechanisms that allows workers to have the final say over placements while simultaneously ensuring that the best, dynamically envy-free child-home placements are prioritized.
-Several obstacles remain between current practice and smooth centralization---caseworkers say that previous designs failed because of poor coding, match recommendations based on irrelevant characteristics, and many other operational concerns.
-Going forward, we desire that child welfare systems will take seriously the challenge to design better matching for the many waiting children everywhere.
+Several obstacles remain between current practice and smooth centralization.
+Caseworkers report that previous designs failed because of poor coding, match recommendations based on irrelevant characteristics, and many other operational concerns.
+Going forward, we desire that child welfare systems will conquer the challenge of designing better matching for the many waiting children everywhere.